 The biblical teaching or Predestination is set forth in Article XI of the Formula of Concord.
-This doctrine was not in controversy but not all used the same phraseology.
+This doctrine was not in controversy, but not all used the same phraseology.
 It was deemed wise to insert the correct teaching.
 There was dissension, however, on this doctrine in the ranks of the Reformed.
 Not all accepted the horrible and crude double election of Calvin unto salvation and damnation and irresistible grace.
-Others tried to explain it by a different conduct of man, by a greater and lesser resistance etc. The Lutheran Church upholds the teaching that God has elected those who shall be saved, but also teaches universal grace.
+Others tried to explain it by a different conduct of man, by a greater and lesser resistance etc. The Lutheran Church upholds the teaching that God has elected those, who shall be saved, but also teaches universal grace.
 God did not predestinate unto damnation.
 The Gospel is offered to all mankind.
 If any are lost, it is their own fault.
 The Calvinists are separated into two distinct camps.
 The Supralapsarians claim that God has created some unto salvation and others unto damnation.
-The Infralapsarians say: God has permitted man to fall.
+The infralapsarians say: God has permitted man to fall.
 The Arminians claim that the decree of redemption precedes the decree of election.
-God foresaw the call of the individual, who possessed free will and the power to accept or reject grace.
+God foresaw the fall of the individual, who possessed free will and the power to accept or reject grace.
 The Formula of Concord upholds the sola gratia and gratia universalis, making grace the only cause of man's salvation and the evil will of man the sole cause of his damnation.
 This election is one of grace and only extends over the children of God, not over the wicked.
 The vessels of grace and mercy are prepared by God alone, those of damnation by man alone.
-Articles II and XI.
+Article II of the Formula of Concord deals with Original Sin and Free Will.
+There is no conflict between Articles II and XI.
 Grace is the sole cause of salvation and is intended for all.
 It remains a mystery, which we cannot explain, one which we accept.
 Only heaven will solve the mystery for us: cur alii prae aliis.
 Luther had expressed himself on Predestination also in his De Servo Arbitrio.
-Since the Lutherans waned a clear statement on Predestination, Article XI was formulated.
+Since the Lutherans wanted a clear statement on Predestination, Article XI was formulated.
 The Formula of Concord merely confirms its agreement with the scriptural teaching of Luther on this subject.
 Other heresies were also dealt with such as the Anabaptists and the Antitrinitarians (Socinus), Schwenkfeldt and others.
 The Lutheran Church sought a clear and scriptural symbolical statement over against all of the heresies that troubled the Church after the days of Luther.
 Its aim was to retain the precious heritage of the Reformation for later generations.
 In this light, we must view the Formula of Concord above all.